Overview of the UK sanctions regime

 New Legal Services General Licence

-You can find out more about the new Licence and changes it has made on the government website.
+You can find out more about the new Licence and changes it has made in the publication notice.

 Ban on legal advisory services